Middle Fork American River

 As a designated Wild and Scenic River, the Middle Fork is cherished for its outstanding natural attributes.
 The river cuts through diverse landscapes, featuring lush forests, rugged canyons, and pristine waters.
 Whitewater enthusiasts are drawn to its thrilling Class III to Class IV rapids, with the Tunnel Chute being a highlight for those seeking an adrenaline-pumping adventure.
 Beyond the excitement of rafting, the Middle Fork provides a haven for anglers, boasting healthy populations of rainbow and brown trout.
 Hiking trails offer stunning views of the river and its surroundings, attracting outdoor enthusiasts eager to explore the region’s beauty.

-For non-swimmers and timid first timers we recommend easier Class 2 Lower Middle Fork American River (for ages 4+) or 3 rafting trips on the South Fork American River (ages 7+).
+Searching for a similar Class IV trip that runs in the spring?
+Checkout our North Fork American River rafting options.
+For non-swimmers and timid first timers we recommend easier Class 2 Lower Middle Fork American River (for ages 4+) or Class 3 South Fork American River rafting trips (ages 7+).
 Searching for a rafting trip closer to Lake Tahoe?
-Check out our Lake Tahoe river rafting options including the Truckee River.
+Check out our Lake Tahoe river rafting options including the Truckee River and East Fork Carson River rafting.

 Read More